mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### Set the minimum audit price
 You can set a minimum audit price as a configuration parameter.
 This is the minimum price in QSP for which your node will be willing to perform a scan of a smart contract submitted to the Quantstamp Protocol.

 Open `resources/config.yaml`.
+The resources folder is located within your qsp node directory (folder).
+Your qsp node directory was extracted from a zip file in step 1.

 Search for `min_price_in_qsp` and change the value accordingly.
 Make sure that you do not change anything else in this file, including indentation.

 The default setting `min_price_in_qsp: !!int 1000` indicates that the node will not execute any audit request if the reward is less than 1,000 QSP.
 If you wished to increase this amount to 50,000 QSP, you would need to change the line to `min_price_in_qsp: !!int 50000`.